Sphereon-Opensource/essifi-deliverables/README.md

 </h1>

 This repo contains all formal deliverables provided by Sphereon as part of the NGI eSSIF Labs Infrastructure project.
+For an explanation about this project we defer to the [summary](.summary.md)

 ## Table of Contents
 * [Envisioned Interoperability w/ Others](./interoperability/envisioned_interoperability_with_others.md)